Skip to main content

 list_webhooks

 Retrieve webhook subscriptions for your account or a specific company.
-Filter by company, page size, and page number to manage integrations efficiently.
+Filter by company, page, or page size.

 Instructions